Frequently Asked Questions

 What is the best roofing material for Utah weather? +

+Homer Roofing recommends GAF Timberline HDZ asphalt shingles for most Utah homes, GAF UHDZ for a thicker premium upgrade, and metal roofing for higher elevations or heavy-snow areas.
 There is no single best material.
-It depends on your budget, how long you plan to stay in your home, and where you live in Utah.
+The right choice depends on budget, how long you plan to stay, and where you live in Utah.

 Metal roof vs shingles.
 Which one is worth it? +